telepresenceio/telepresence/docs/reference/proxying.md

 * The standard [DNS entries for services](https://kubernetes.io/docs/user-guide/services/#dns).
   E.g. `redis-master` and `redis-master.default`, but not those ending with `.local`.
 * Any environment variables that the `Deployment` explicitly configured for the pod.
 * TCP connections to any `Service` in the cluster regardless of when they were started, as well as to any hosts or ranges explicitly listed with `--also-proxy`.
+It is possible to specify multiple hosts to `--also-proxy` like so: `--also-proxy example1.com --also-proxy example2.com --also-proxy example3.com`.
 * TCP connections *from* Kubernetes to your local machine, for ports specified on the command line using `--expose`.
 * Access to volumes, including those for `Secret` and `ConfigMap` Kubernetes objects.
 * `/var/run/secrets/kubernetes.io` credentials (used to the [access the Kubernetes( API](https://kubernetes.io/docs/user-guide/accessing-the-cluster/#accessing-the-api-from-a-pod)).